 The ability to accept others as they are allows us to fully love them.
 Despite their personality traits not being how we’d like or wish, we cannot love people and expect them to change just for us.
 Loving others with the expectation that things should go our way is not a reflection of love, but a sign of control or the need to fix others, also manifesting as codependency.

-Practicing non-judgement of others teaches us to embrace the present moment, while giving ourselves and others the freedom to be themselves.
+Practicing non-judgement of others gives ourselves and others the freedom to be themselves.
 In accepting others, we become more truthful in accepting the reality of the moment, of their potential and of our connection to all of the above as an act of love.

 Being Of Service To Others

 Loving someone includes wanting the best for them.
-If you know a loved one struggling with addiction, contact a treatment expert who understands their needs and can refer them to the best treatment facility they deserve.
+If you know a loved one struggling with addiction, contact a treatment provider today.

 What are you struggling with?